 defeat the whole purpose of creating additional processes.
 But

-if it never does wait
+if it never does wait, its children will

 become zombies—no longer functional